One of the greatest museums of fine art in the world is housed in an incredible building in Vienna, the capital of Austria in Central Europe.

 The other fantastic feature of the Kuntshistorishes Museum’s interior is the Grand Staircase, a section that leads you from the entrance hall to the rotunda and eventually the various galleries of the museum.

 This section of the museum is lavishly decorated with a large number of paintings by some of the most renowned Austrian artists of the late 19th-century.
-These include Gustav Klimt (before he ditched conventional art to become an Art Nouveau artist) and his brother Ernst, Franz Matsch, and lunette paintings by Hans Makart.
+These include famous paintings by Gustav Klimt (before he ditched conventional art to become an Art Nouveau artist) and his brother Ernst, Franz Matsch, and lunette paintings by Hans Makart.

 The ceiling painting is referred to as “Glorification of the Renaissance” (1888) and was completed by Hungarian Realism artist Mihály Munkácsy.

 8. The Kunsthistorisches Museum houses an incredible collection of art